fido-alliance/iot-fdo-conformance-tools/README.md

 2025/07/17 10:41:08 ./_dis/2025-07-17_10.41.08f1d0fd00fe3f4b7db7ec8521092a4e69.dis.pem
 ```

-After the generation the ownership voucher should be added to the RV and DO via the conformance tools frontend (the Device tests section).
+After generation, the ownership voucher should be added to the conformance tools server via the frontend (the Device tests section).
+Note, that ownership voucher must be provided in the [following format](https://github.com/fido-alliance/conformance-test-tools-resources/blob/main/docs/FDO/Pre-Interop/README.md#voucher-encoding-format).
 After adding the device, the test run should be started in the frontend.
+Then you can run your device, you'll need to do it multiple times to complete the test suite.

+The following examples show how to perform the tests using the conformance tools implementation.

 - `./bin/iot-fdo-conformance-tools-{OS} iop to1 http://localhost:8080/ _dis/2025-07-17_10.41.08f1d0fd00fe3f4b7db7ec8521092a4e69.dis.pem` - Will start TO1 protocol testing to the server with the specified virtual device credential.